Forced marriage: Germany

-In 2011, the family ministry of Germany found that 3000 people were in forced marriages, nearly all from migrant families and most (83.4%) from Muslim families, by querying help bureaus.
-These figures exceeded the estimates of help organisation Terre des Femmes, which up until then had estimated that about 1000 migrant women sought help annually.
+In 2011, the family ministry of Germany found that 3,000 people were in forced marriages, nearly all from migrant families and most (83.4%) from Muslim families, by querying help bureaus.
+These figures exceeded the estimates of help organisation Terre des Femmes, which up until then had estimated that about 1,000 migrant women sought help annually.
 More than half of the women had experienced physical abuse, and 27% were threatened with weapons or received death threats.
 Of the victims, 30% were 17 years old or younger.
 31.8% were from Germany, 26.4% from Asia, 22.2% from Turkey, and 5.6% from Africa.
-In 2016, the German ministry of the interior found that 1475 children were in forced marriages.
-Of those 1474, 1100 were girls, 664 were from Syria, 157 were Afghans, and 100 were Iraqis.
+In 2016, the German ministry of the interior found that 1,475 children were in forced marriages including more than 1,110 girls.
+Of those particularly affected 664 were Syrians, 157 were Afghans, and 100 were Iraqis.

 United Kingdom

 Forced marriages can be made because of family pride, the wishes of the parents, or social obligation.
 For example, according to Ruqaiyyah Waris Maqsood, many forced marriages in Britain within the British Pakistani community are aimed at providing British citizenship to a member of the family currently in Pakistan to whom the instigator of the forced marriage feels a sense of duty.
 In response to the problem of forced marriages among immigrants in the UK, the Forced Marriage (Civil Protection) Act 2007 (applicable in England and Wales, and in Northern Ireland) was passed, which enables the victims of forced marriage to apply for court orders for their protection.
 Similar legislation was passed in Scotland: the Forced Marriage, etc. (Protection and Jurisdiction) (Scotland), Act 2011 gives courts the power to issue protection orders.

-In 2008, it was estimated that about 3000 forced marriages took place each year.
+In 2008, it was estimated that about 3,000 forced marriages took place each year.

 In June 2012, the British Government, under Prime Minister David Cameron, declared that forced marriage would become a criminal offence in the United Kingdom.
-In November 2013, it was reported that a case was brought before the High Court in Birmingham by local authority officials, involving a then 14-year-old girl who was taken to Pakistan, forced to marry a man ten years her senior, and, two weeks later, forced to consummate the marriage with threats, resulting in pregnancy; the court case ended with Mr. Justice Holman saying he was powerless to make a "declaration of non-recognition" of the forced marriage, since he was prevented by law from granting a declaration that her marriage was "at its inception, void".
+In November 2013, it was reported that a case was brought before the High Court in Birmingham by local authority officials, involving a then-14-year-old girl who was taken to Pakistan, forced to marry a man ten years her senior, and, two weeks later, forced to consummate the marriage with threats, resulting in pregnancy; the court case ended with Mr. Justice Holman saying he was powerless to make a "declaration of non-recognition" of the forced marriage, since he was prevented by law from granting a declaration that her marriage was "at its inception, void".
 Mr. Justice Holman said that the girl, now 17, would have to initiate proceedings herself to have the marriage nullified.
 British courts can also issue civil orders to prevent forced marriage, and since 2014, refusing to obey such an order is grounds for a prison sentence of up to five years.